javrodriguez/C.Origami_vGeneric/README.md

-### C.Origami generic version with flexible setup of input features to train models with different number and types of features.
+### C.Origami generic version with flexible setup of input features to train models with different number and types of features, and different number of genomic samples/celltypes.

 - This version provides a dynamic setup for input features as opposed to the fixed ATAC-seq, ChIP-CTCF and DNA sequence features.
 To do this, the genomic features are dynamically fetched from the /genomic_features/ directory.
 Each bigwig file found in that directory will be used as a feature.
-The bigwig file name provides the name of the feature (excluding the .bw suffix).
+The bigwig file name (excluding the .bw suffix) provides the name of the feature, which can be used (if required) to set the normalization method for individual features.

 - The normalization setup of the genomic features can be customized by making use of two arguments:

    '—-genomic_features_norm': Sets one same normalization type for all the genomic features.
 Choices=[None, ‘log'], default=None.

    '—-feature_norms': Sets the normalization type of specific features using a dictionary-like syntaxis.
 This argument takes key-value pairs where the key is the feature name and the value is the normalization method selected for that feature.
 Choices=[None, ‘log'], default=None.
+If used, the global normalization method set in genomic_features_norm argument will be overriden for the selected features.

 - Flexible setup of genomic samples.
 The argument ‘-—celltype’ now accepts multiple samples which can be set using a comma-separated list of sample names.
 Example: —celltype MCG0023,MCG0019,MCG0027,MCG0034